akostrik/stage_telegram_python/README.md

 - The time where a messages is considered as recent (in hours)
 - The model OpenAI for a characteristis request
 - The model OpenAI for a affirmations request
+- OpenAI temperature, between 0 and 1.
+Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
+If set to 0, the model will use log probability to automatically increase the temperature until certain thresholds are hit. [^2]
 - [The text of the characteristis request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20request%20characteristics)
 - [The text of the affirmations request](https://github.com/akostrik/stage_telegram/blob/main/subsidiary%20files/example%20reauest%20affirmations)
 - The maximal lenth of a Telegram message (in characters)